Media Literacy Best Practices

-House Memorial 49 (HM49) requests the Legislative Education Study Committee (LESC) or another appropriate interim committee to hold a hearing on media literacy and best practices.
+House Memorial 49 (HM49) asks the Legislative Education Study Committee (LESC) or other appropriate interim committee to hold a hearing on media literacy and best practices.

 January 21, 2017 – House; Referred to House Education Committee.